-- 1. Student must obtain FBI/BCI background check prior to the 1st day of class start date and within the month of class starting. - 2.
-All Fingerprinting must be completed at TRI-County ESC, 741 Winkler Drive, Wooster, OH, 44691. - 3.
-Fingerprinting results will be evaluated by Nursing Manager. - 4.
-The Nursing Manager will determine if fingerprinting results require further action, discussions or decisions. - 5.
-If student is charged/arrested before or during the program, WCSCC reserves the right to dismiss the student from the program or require additional background checks at the student's expense at Tri-County ESC 741 Winkler Drive, Wooster, Ohio.
+- 1. Student must obtain FBI/BCI background check prior to the 1st day of class start date or within the month of class starting. - 2.
+All Fingerprinting must be completed at TRI-County ESC, 741 Winkler Drive, Wooster, OH, 44691.
+Exceptions need to be pre-approved by the Nursing Manager - 3.
+Fingerprinting results will be evaluated by the Nursing Manager. - 4.
+The Nursing Manager will determine if fingerprinting results require further action, discussions, or decisions. - 5.
+If a student is charged/arrested before or during the program, WCSCC reserves the right to dismiss the student from the program or require additional background checks at the student's expense at Tri-County ESC 741 Winkler Drive, Wooster, Ohio.
 (See Addendum regarding List of Potentially Disqualifying offenses).